Luminis Partners provides the highest quality corporate advice to support our clients in achieving superior outcomes

 Client confidentiality and privacy is and always will be a key tenet of our firm.
 We pride ourselves on the value of our client relationships.

-Simon’s major advisory roles include: Oil Search unsolicited $11.2b proposal from Woodside Petroleum, Lynas on the $1.6b unsolicited proposal from Wesfarmers, amaysm on the sale of its Energy business to AGL and its Mobile business to Optus, GrainCorp on its $3.0b unsolicited takeover by Archer Daniels Midland, Beach Energy on the $1.6b acquisition of Lattice Energy, Coal & Allied on the $10.6b agreed takeover by Rio Tinto, Autosports Group on its IPO, Origin Energy on the sale of 53% interest in Contact Energy $NZ1.8b, British Airways on the sell-down of its 18.25% stake in Qantas $1.1b and Qantas on its $1.7b capital raising, capital management and on-market buybacks..
+Simon’s major advisory roles include advising Oil Search on the unsolicited $11.2b proposal from Woodside Petroleum, Lynas on its $1.6b unsolicited proposal from Wesfarmers, amaysim on the sale of its Energy business to AGL Energy and its Mobile business to Optus, GrainCorp on its $3.0b unsolicited takeover by Archer Daniels Midland, Beach Energy on the $1.6b acquisition of Lattice Energy, Coal & Allied on the $10.6b agreed takeover by Rio Tinto, Autosports Group on its IPO, Origin Energy on the sale of its 53% interest in Contact Energy (NZ$1.8b), and Qantas on its $1.7b capital raising and on-market buybacks.

-Simon is immediate past Chairman of the MCA Australia, Deputy Chair of MOMA PS1 in New York, a Trustee of the American Academy in Rome, a member of the International Council of the MOMA, the Executive Committee of the Tate International Council and the Chair of the NSW Visual Arts Board.
-He was a director of the ABC (2012 – 2017), Australian Commissioner for the Venice Biennale 2013/2015, and Deputy President of the Takeovers Panel 2000-2010.
+Simon is immediate past Chairman of the MCA Australia, Deputy Chair of MOMA PS1 in New York, a Trustee of the American Academy in Rome, a Member of the International Council of the MOMA, the Executive Committee of the Tate International Council, and Chair of the NSW Visual Arts Board.
+He was a Director of the ABC (2012 – 2017), Australian Commissioner for the Venice Biennale 2013/2015, and Deputy President of the Australian Takeovers Panel (2000 – 2010).
 Simon is a Fellow of the Institute of Chartered Accountants.

-Jamie has been advising Australian and multinational companies and Government on their M&A and capital markets strategies for over 20 years.
-Jamie was most recently Co-Head and Managing Director of Greenhill Australia, and served as a member of Greenhill’s global management committee.
-Prior to that, Jamie was a Managing Director of Caliburn.
+Jamie has been advising Australian and multinational companies on their corporate, M&A and capital markets strategies for over 25 years.
+Previously, Jamie was Co-Head and Managing Director of Greenhill Australia, and served as a member of Greenhill’s global management committee and prior to that, Jamie was a Managing Director of Caliburn.

-Jamie’s recent major advisory roles include advising Westpac Banking Corporation on its $18b merger with St George Bank and advising Oil Search on its response to a $12b unsolicited approach from Woodside.
+Jamie’s major advisory roles include advising Bank of Queensland on its $1.3bn acquisition of ME Bank, Asaleo Care on its response to Essity’s $0.8b control proposal, Suncorp on the divestment of its Life Insurance business ($700m), Westpac Banking Corporation on its $18b merger with St George Bank, and Oil Search on its response to a $12b unsolicited approach from Woodside.

 Jamie is a Fellow of the Institute of Chartered Accountants and a Fellow of the Financial Services Institute of Australasia (FINSIA), where Jamie also serves as a Lecturer for the Mergers & Acquisitions graduate diploma course.

-Richard has been advising Australian and multinational companies and Government on their M&A and capital markets strategies for over 15 years.
-Richard was most recently Executive Director of Greenhill Australia.
+Richard has been advising Australian and multinational companies and Government on their M&A and capital markets strategies for almost 20 years.
+Prior to joining Luminis, Richard was an Executive Director of Greenhill Australia.
 Prior to that, Richard was an Associate Director at Deloitte.

 A DYNAMIC & ENTREPRENEURIAL